Prathu56/e2ee-chat-app/README.md

 ## Installation
 - Navigate to the backend folder using `cd backend`
-- Install the required node packages using `npm i`
+- Install the node packages required for backend using `npm i`
 - Either install MongoDB locally, or use MongoDB Atlas, and create a database on it
+- Open another terminal
+- Navigate to the frontend folder using `cd frontend`
+- Install the node packages required for frontend using `npm i`

 ## Configuration
 Create a file named `.env` in the backend directory as follows: